Crisis and Incident Response

 Enabling a rapid and coordinated response to a crisis is central to the Christchurch Call.
-This page explains what crisis response means, what has been achieved, and the work we have currently underway.
+This page explains what crisis response means, what has been achieved, and the work we have underway.

 What is crisis response?

-A major focus of our crisis response work has been on developing, testing and improving protocols for crisis situations.
-These set out when and how we will act and communicate across different sectors.
+A major focus of our crisis response work has been developing, testing, and improving protocols for crisis situations.
+These protocols set out when and how we will act and communicate across different sectors.
 This includes international, regional and domestic actions, in collaboration with civil society and community groups.
 The protocols include guidance of when specific cross-industry processes and tools will be used to enable swift detection and removal of content on different services.
-An example of this is hash-sharing, where content is given a unique hash, like a digital fingerprint, which is shared across services, making it easier for automated systems to identify that content.
+An example of this is hash-sharing, where terrorist and violent extremist content is given a unique hash, like a digital fingerprint, which is shared across services, making it easier for automated systems to identify that content.

-Why this is important
+Why is this important?

-What has been achieved
+What has been achieved?

 The Call Community has developed a suite of interlocking crisis response protocols.